jese11/HCP-wiki-public/PublicData/How to get data from the NDA using command line tools.md

 > export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
 ```
 Then enter the downloadcmd command again.
 You will be asked for your NDA password.

 It usually takes a minute to get rolling, but you should start seeing messages about files being downloaded.
 If you don't see evidence that the package is downloading, it's likely that the NDA has changed something.
-Contact their helpdesk:  ndahelp@[mail.nih.gov](http://mail.nih.gov) for updates.
+Contact their helpdesk:  [ndahelp@mail.nih.gov](mailto:ndahelp@mail.nih.gov) for updates.
 Look for updates on the NDAR repo pages ([https://github.com/NDAR](https://github.com/NDAR/nda-tools)).
 The CCF will try to keep up with their breaking changes, too, and will update our instructions accordingly.
 If you get errors, first check for typos in the package number, your credentials, or the options used.
-Then send your question to ndahelp@mail.nih.gov with the command you typed (sans password) and the error you're seeing.
+Then send your question to ndahelp@mail.nih.gov with the command you typed and the error you're seeing.
 Note that 2 out of 2 people who tested this particular tutorial from start to finish encountered issues related to account permissions managed by the NDA and needed to open helpdesk tickets.
 Check for typos before you send them a help desk ticket, but don't be shy.